PagerDuty/incident-response-docs/docs/before/priority_levels.md

 ---
 cover: assets/img/covers/severity_levels.png
-description: Incidents are typically classified by severity or priority.
-At PagerDuty we use 'SEV' levels, with lower numbered severities being more urgent.
-Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
+description: Incidents are typically classified by priority.
+At PagerDuty we use 'SEV' levels, with lower numbered priorities being more urgent.
+Operational issues can be classified at one of these priority levels, and in general you are able to take more risky moves to resolve a higher priority issue.
 ---
 The first step in any incident response process is to determine what actually [constitutes an incident](../before/what_is_an_incident.md).
-Incidents can then be classified by severity, usually done by using "SEV" definitions, with the lower numbered severities being more urgent.
-Operational issues can be classified at one of these severity levels, and in general you are able to take more risky moves to resolve a higher severity issue.
+Incidents can then be classified by priority, usually done by using "SEV" definitions, with the lower numbered priorities being more urgent.
+Operational issues can be classified at one of these priority levels, and in general you are able to take more risky moves to resolve a higher priority issue.
 Anything above a SEV-3 is automatically considered a "major incident" and gets a more intensive response than a normal incident.

 !!! tip "Always Assume The Worst"
      If you are unsure which level an incident is (e.g. not sure if SEV-2 or SEV-1), **treat it as the higher one**.
 During an incident is not the time to discuss or litigate severities, just assume the highest and review during a postmortem.